 • In the heavily Muslim Middle East and North Africa, a total of 74% of the polled population held anti-Semitic views.

 • The 16 most anti-Jewish countries out of the 102 were all Islamic nations.

-• In those 16 countries, extreme anti-Semitic views averaged between 80 and 93% among their populations.
+• In the top 10 countries, extreme anti-Semitic views averaged between 80 and 93% among their populations.

 ADL leaders are having a terrible problem with these poll results: nothing could be more politically incorrect than a finding that Islamic Jew-hatred tops any other sort of anti-Semitism.
 Publicizing this tragic, dangerous reality and then trying to deal with it would define ADL’s mission.
 But its mission flies in the face of its current policy which is to align itself as much as possible with the Democratic Party and the left side of American politics.

 To stay anchored in the left, the ADL has had no choice but to bury its findings about Muslim anti-Semitism.
 The ADL knows it cannot educate Jews about how and why they are hated more broadly among Muslim peoples than among any other without being branded as “Islamophobic.”
 Progressives would dismiss the objective facts and insist on only one thing: that it is sinful to speak in public about the disproportionate level of Muslim Jew-hatred because it would damage the standing of America’s Muslims.
 Understanding this all too well, the ADL is now forced into cover-up mode.

 If this seems far-fetched, then look no further than the ADL’s senior vice president, as she is forced to explain to a Congressional hearing on hate crimes why the ADL is downplaying the very Muslim anti-Semitism it uncovered.